onyxcherry/OnyxcherryOTP/README.md

 5. Create database

-> This project uses sqlite3.
+> This project uses sqlite3 by default for the convenience.
 You could use anything else.

 ``` bash
 flask shell